EvotecIT/DesktopManager/Docs/Invoke-DesktopScreenshot.md

 ```

 ## DESCRIPTION
 The **Invoke-DesktopScreenshot** cmdlet captures the current desktop image.
 When a path is specified, the screenshot is saved as a PNG file.
 Otherwise a `System.Drawing.Bitmap` object is returned.
 You can target a single monitor by index, device ID or device name, limit capture to the primary monitor, or capture an arbitrary region of the desktop.
+If no monitor matches the provided *DeviceId* or *DeviceName*, an `ArgumentException` is thrown and the message includes the identifier that was requested.

 ## PARAMETERS
 ### -Path